moskytw/practicing-python-3/README.md

 # Practicing Python 3

-Learn Python from zero to intermediate! 🚀
+It's full materials help you learning Python from zero to intermediate! 🚀

-It's the stable version for my 12-hour Python course since 2015.
-The topics it covers are various, including the for-loop, the visualization, and even the classification in machine learning.
+I've used it for my 12-hour Python course since 2015.
+It covers various topics, from the simplest for-loop to the classification in machine learning.

-The deck and handouts are here:
+The both deck and handouts are available online:

 * Deck: https://speakerdeck.com/mosky/practicing-python-3
 * Handouts: https://github.com/moskytw/practicing-python-3